brianreinhold/Nordic-MPM-Health-Devices/README.md

 On platforms that do not give the application control over pairing (for example iOS) if the PHD requires pairing, the gateway will know that pairing will be initiated when it attempts to enable the MPM Control Point or MPM Response descriptors.

-In both cases, the PHG knows when pairing will occur.
+In both cases, the gateway knows when pairing will occur.
 The sensor also knows it will not get a pairing request while it is handling some other exchange.

 ## **MDC Nomenclature Codes**